 5 St Andrew’s Hill has a long-established tradition of expertise within the areas of asset recovery, civil fraud, and confiscation.
-5 St Andrew's Hill has top-ranked barristers within its team who deliver focused outcomes for each case and client.
+5 St Andrew's Hill has top-ranked barristers and specialist clerks who deliver focused outcomes for each case and client.
+The client may be a prosecutor, a defendant, an interested party, or a victim of unlawful conduct.

-5 St Andrew’s Hill is a set of leading London asset forfeiture and confiscation barristers and has been involved in this area of work for many years.
+5 St Andrew’s Hill is a set of leading London barristers with a very strong team dealing with asset recovery and confiscation work.
+The team has been involved in this area of work for many years; and has since 2002 grown with the ever-expanding fields of work under the Proceeds of Crime Act 2002.

-- Our team of barristers is ranked in Chambers and Partners for its expertise in asset forfeiture and proceeds of crime work, across all circuits.
+Chambers and Partners rank the team in Band 2 for their expertise in asset forfeiture and proceeds of crime work.

-- Individually our expertise continues with four of our barristers ranked within Chambers and Partners and three barristers ranked within the Legal 500, in the field of POCA and asset forfeiture work.
+Individually our expertise continues to be recognised with four of our barristers ranked within Chambers and Partners and the Legal 500.

 Over recent years, there has been a marked increase in the volume and complexity of cases concerning the forfeiture of assets said to have been derived from crime, in both civil and criminal proceedings.
 In addition, the Proceeds of Crime Act 2002 and associated regulations have made advice in relation to money laundering issues of great importance to professional and lay clients alike.